 For a traditional VC financing round structured as a sale of preferred stock, the best resources I can recommend are the Term Sheet Series by Brad Feld and Jason Mendelson and Startup Company Lawyer by Yokum Taku.
 Every installment or post in those series is a good read, and I won’t attempt to reinvent the wheel here.
-Given that convertible debt financing has become the de facto standard for small (<$1MM), seed stage deals in recent years, I thought I would write a primer on the elements of a term sheet and definitive documents for entrepreneurs looking at the earliest stage financing rounds.
+Given that convertible note or SAFE financing has become the de facto standard for “friends and family,” pre-seed, and small (<$2MM) seed stage deals in recent years, this post serves as a primer on the elements of a term sheet and definitive documents for entrepreneurs looking at the earliest stage financing rounds.

 The second reason, perhaps nearer to both entrepreneurs’ and investors’ hearts, is the ability to punt on valuation at a stage in which it is hardest to determine using any objective criteria.
 A quick historical explanation is in order here: For decades, the convertible note structure was commonly used as a bridge financing to an upcoming priced equity round — for example, a VC firm that invested in a startup’s Series A round would make an additional investment on a bridge basis to help keep the lights on while the company went out and raised a Series B round led by another investor, a process that could take several months.
 Another use of convertible note bridge financing is to make a quick injection of seed capital into a new startup when the investor and entrepreneur already know and trust each other; it’s better than a handshake, but far quicker and easier to complete than a real Series A round.
 In a convertible debt financing, the investment is made without placing an explicit valuation on the startup; instead, the investor makes the company a loan which will convert as part of the next priced equity round into the type of security issued to investors in that round, whomever they may be.

-In recent years, particularly as the amount of seed capital needed to launch new Internet and software businesses has decreased, deals have gotten smaller and a whole new class of “super-angels” and “micro-VCs” has emerged; this existing bridge structure was adapted to become what is now the most common type of deal for seed financing rounds of less than $500,000.
-(A group led by Ted Wang is trying to change that with the innovative Series Seed documents, which I’ll discuss in a future post.)
+In recent years, particularly as the amount of capital needed to launch new Internet and software ventures decreased, deals have gotten smaller and a whole new class of “super-angels” and “micro-VCs” has emerged; this existing bridge structure was adapted to become what is now the most common type of deal for seed financing rounds of less than $1,000,000.
+(Set aside for the moment the standardized set of Series Seed documents, which I’ll discuss in a future post.)
 Others have discussed in detail the pros and cons of convertible debt vs. seed equity rounds.
-For my own perspective on why convertible notes have become the de facto standard for small deals, see this previous post at Mashtag.
+For my own perspective on why convertible notes have become the de facto standard for small deals, see this previous post at Techlexica.
 For better or for worse, most entrepreneurs and angels are likely to encounter a convertible debt term sheet—if not many of them—sooner or later.

 We’ll get into specifics and begin dissecting a sample term sheet for a convertible note financing below.
 For starters, here is a brief outline of how these deals work for a typical startup: